The Public Paperfolding History Project

 x

-This page attempts to record what is known about the origin and history of folded Paper Ducks and Swans.
+This page is being used to collect information about the history of folded paper Ducks, Swans and Geese.
 Please contact me if you know any of this information is incorrect or if you have any other information that should be added.
 Thank you.

 1957

-A very basic swan appears in 'Origami: Book One' by Florence Sakade, which was published by the Charles E Tuttle Company in Rutland, Vermont and Tokyo in 1957.
+Another swan developed from the initial folds for the Paper Dart appears in 'Origami: Book One' by Florence Sakade, which was published by the Charles E Tuttle Company in Rutland, Vermont and Tokyo in 1957.

 This swan appears in 'How to Make Origami' by Isao Honda, which was published by Toto Shuppan Co.
 Ltd in Japan. by McDowell Obolensky of New York in the USA and by Museum Press Ltd of London in England, in 1959.